Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Choosing a grass

 A beautiful lawn begins with choosing a type of grass that is suitable for the climate.
 Many types and varieties of grasses are now available.
+The best choices for the northern half of the US are cool season grasses, which grow the most in the spring and fall.
 For the western valleys of the Pacific Northwest, the best choice is perennial ryegrass for full sun and a mixture of perennial ryegrass and fescue for part-shade.
 New varieties of these grasses have a fine texture and good green color.
+Perennial ryegrass grows upright so it mows very evenly.
 One drawback to perennial ryegrass is that it has to be watered enough to keep it green during the growing season.
 Otherwise, it thins out until the lawn is dense clumps with bare spots in between.
 Perennial ryegrass will not spread to fill in the bare spots like most other grasses so bare spots need to be reseeded.
-A lawn that won’t be watered should be at least half fescue.
-Fescue is much more drought tolerant and will come back quickly when rainfall resumes.
+However, there are a few new varieties of perennial ryegrass which spread.

-These are cool season grasses that grow the most in the spring and fall.
-For the South, warm season grasses are used such as Bermuda grass, Zoysiagrass, centipede grass and St. Augustine grass.
+For the South, warm season grasses are used, such as, Bermuda grass, Zoysiagrass, centipede grass and St. Augustine grass.
 Each has it strengths and weaknesses.
 Since they go dormant in the winter, annual ryegrass is often over seeded in the fall so the lawn will stay green all winter.

 Establishing a lawn